mathurravi23/create_aws_dms_task_replicas/README.md

  AWS profile https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html

+Note - As of now this script will work on Linux systems only.

 # How to run

 At minimum, this script will take DMS task name & AWS region as an input.